People ask us often: “Where are the best photo spots at Canyonlands“?

-Mesa Arch is a popular destination for visitors since it is beautiful and takes only 30-minutes to access the iconic arch.
+Mesa Arch is a popular Canyonlands sunrise photo spots at Island in the Sky.
+It is a beautiful scene to photograph and takes only 30-minutes to access the iconic arch.
 The trail is an easy 0.5 mile loop marked by stone cairns and driftwood.

 You’ll see the arch on the right side, near the edge of the sheer cliff face and can even spot the famous Washer Woman through the crest of the arch.

 Our best tip for photographing Mesa Arch: stay after sunrise!
 The golden glow on the under side of the Arch continues for quite a while, and you can capture awesome photos when all the other photographers have left.

 - Night photography